 The following form will collect information about your Magento application.

 After successfully submitting the relevant information, a CSR will be generated.
-Click the DOWNLOAD CSR button and submit it to the SSL Certificate Authority to generate an SSL certificate customized for your Magento store.
+Click the DOWNLOAD CSR button and submit it to the SSL Certificate Authority to generate a Magento SSL certificate customized for your store.

 The SSL Certificate Authority will provide two files: yourdomain.crt (Certificate Code) and yourdomain.ca (Chain File).
 Press INSTALL CERTIFICATE, and you will see a popup asking for Certificate Code and CA Chain.

 Next, click SUBMIT to finalize the process.
 Once done, the SSL certificate is installed and should work as intended on your Magento store.